DeepikaRP/Bioinformatics/README.md

-# Bioinfo-learning
+# NGS analysis
-This file contains a bunch of codes that i have used for several computational processes using Biological data.
+This repository contains bunch of codes for NGS analysis